© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Denbigh Castle is a scheduled monument protected by Cadw under reference DE156.
 View the official record →

-Denbigh Castle is a medieval fortress founded in 1282 by Henry de Lacy, Earl of Lincoln, following Edward I's conquest of Wales.
+Denbigh Castle is a medieval fortress begun in 1282 by Henry de Lacy, Earl of Lincoln, following Edward I's conquest of Wales, and represents a substantial example of late thirteenth-century military architecture.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE156.

 Denbigh Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Denbigh Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE156.